 - You also want to conduct an internal investigation to immediately address any allegations or correct problems.

-Did you know that the Federal Acquisition Regulation places examples or causes for which the government has authority to suspend or debar a contractor?
+Did you know that the Federal Acquisition Regulation places examples or causes for which the government has the authority to suspend or debar a contractor?
 As amended, the FAR puts forth language that your company may be suspended or debarred for: the knowing failure of a contractor’s principals to timely disclose credible evidence of a Federal criminal violation, a False Claims Act violation or a significant overpayment are causes for suspension and debarment.
 See Contractor Faces Service Disabled Veteran Fraud and False Claims Act Criminal Liability

-Do You Have Defense Contractor Fraud Attorneys That Can Help?
+Do You Have Government Contract Fraud Defense Attorneys That Can Help?

 As stated earlier, whistleblower cases can stem from common areas such as falsifying your small business status, pass-through contract schemes, violating the limitation on subcontracting laws, providing false information to the government in order to get government contracts and more.